tourism

 Yabeya Konomi Honke (Yame Tea and sweets shop)

-Yame Fukushima is an area filled with tradition and home to many craftspeople who still make their livelihoods here.
-This course offers a unique introduction to the living history of Yame through a handpicked itinerary that takes you through streets filled with traditional architecture, inside hard-to-access Buddhist altar and paper lantern-making artisans workshops, and more.
-Looking for a bit to eat or souvenirs to take back home?
+Yame Fukushima is an area filled with tradition and is home to many craftspeople who still make their livelihoods here.
+This course offers a unique introduction to the living history of Yame through a handpicked itinerary that takes you through streets filled with traditional architecture, inside a hard-to-access Buddhist altar artisan workshop, and more.
+Looking for a bite to eat or souvenirs to take back home?
 Ask our guide for personalized recommendations!

-• Visit workshops of artisans crafting Buddhist altars, paper lanterns, and more — places not easily accessible on one’s own
+• Visit the workshop of artisans crafting Buddhist altars and more — places not easily accessible on one’s own

 • Enjoy Yame tea and sweets at Yabeya Konomi Honke, the oldest tea shop in Yame